Mathes Roriczer: Craft Secrets

-The Regensburg Ordinances required that a mason be able to take the "elevation from a ground plan".
+The Regensburg Ordinances from 1459 required that a mason be able to take the "elevation from a ground plan".
 The 1514 version of the Regensburg Ordinances also outlines other tasks a stonemason must complete prior to practicing.
 The techniques were taught by guilds who instructed their members, tested their skills, and essentially guaranteed their abilities.
 It is thought by some that these techniques were kept secret and that the publication of booklets such as Roriczer's revealed guild craft secrets.
 More recent scholarship suggest that secrecy was not actively enforced and these techniques appear to be craft secrets only because they were taught orally and through apprenticeships and until the end of the 15th century virtually no written record exists.

 Booklet

-Büchlein von der Fialen Gerechtigkeit, which is translated as the Booklet Concerning Pinnacle Correctitude (1977) and The Rectitude of Pinnacles, was printed in Regensburg in 1486 and dedicated to Prince-Bishop Wilhelm von Reichenau or Eichstätt who ruled from 1464–96 and whose coat of arms figures in the text.
+Büchlein von der Fialen Gerechtigkeit, which is translated as the Booklet Concerning Pinnacle Correctitude (1977) and The Rectitude of Pinnacles, was printed in Regensburg in 1486 and dedicated to Prince-Bishop Wilhelm von Reichenau or Eichstätt who ruled from 1464 to 1496 and whose coat of arms figures in the text.

 The text describes the manner in which medieval masons used a "single dimensional unit" to produce a ground plan for a pinnacle that would be used in the construction of churches and cathedrals.
 At a time when there was no internationally agreed upon standard of measurement, medieval masons would define a square as a modular unit and then treat it in various ways, translating it or subdividing it, to give other relative measurements in a process called "constructive geometry" to create an effective local standard of measurement.
 Similar instructions are found in another period publication by Hans Schmuttermeyer of Nuremberg.

 The method of ad quadratum or "of quadrature", described by Roriczer, takes a square and draws a diagonally-offset square inside and in a series of further steps, each illustrated, gives the technique for "elevating" a pinnacle.
 This general quadrature technique was used to produce other structures including the cross-sections of buildings.
 Another period technique based on the triangle (ad triangulum) was used for Bourges Cathedral.